bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 3. What is a Higher Order Component? a Functional component that takes in a component (that can be a class component) as an argument, and returns a component.
 4. What are three different ways to style components in React?
+        You can create a single reusable component that will cahnge styling depending on the prop types passed to it.
+You can create an extednding component, that still uses the stylings of the reusable component, but has overriding styles on it.
+You can also create a component named after specific elements (like WrapperDiv = <div className="wrapper">) and just put the stylings inbetween back tics ( styled.div`stylings`;).